 How to fix the mistake:

-When there is a deferral in excess of the Internal Revenue Code Section 402(g) or 408(k)(6)(A)(iii) limit, you have until April 15 of the calendar year after the end of the year in which the excess occurred to make correction.
+When there is a deferral in excess of the Internal Revenue Code Section 402(g) or 408(k)(6)(A)(iii) limit, you have until April 15 of the calendar year after the year in which the excess occurred to correct it.
 After that, you must use VCP.
-To correct, you, as the plan sponsor, may effect distribution of the excess amount, adjusted for earnings through the date of correction, to the affected participant.
-The amount distributed to the affected participant is includible in the participant’s gross income in the year of distribution.
-The distribution is reported on Form 1099-R for the year of distribution with respect to each participant receiving the distribution.
-In addition, you must inform affected participants that the distribution of an excess amount is not eligible for favorable tax treatment accorded to SARSEP plan distributions (and, specifically, is not eligible for tax-free rollover).
+To correct, the plan sponsor may effect distribution of the excess amount, adjusted for earnings through the date of correction, to the affected participant.
+The affected participant must include the amount distributed in his or her gross income in the year of distribution.
+Each distribution must be reported on Form 1099-R for the year of distribution.
+In addition, you must inform affected participants that this distribution of an excess amount is not eligible for tax-free rollover.

 As an alternative, you may use the Retention of Excess Amounts method (see Mistake #4).
-If you retain an excess amount in the SARSEP plan, a special fee, under section 6.11(5)(b) of Revenue Procedure 2013-12, in addition to the VCP submission fee, will apply.
+If you retain an excess amount in the SARSEP plan, you are subject to a special fee in addition to the VCP submission fee.
 You aren’t entitled to a deduction for an excess amount retained in the SARSEP plan.

 If the total excess amount in your SARSEP plan, whether attributable to elective deferrals or employer contributions, is $100 or less, you aren't required to distribute the excess amount and the special fee doesn’t apply.

-For 2010 (year of deferral), Bill must include the $2,000 in gross income.
-For 2011 (year of distribution), Bill must include the $2,100 distribution in gross income.
-This amount would be shown on a Form 1099-R and Bill must pay the 10% early distribution tax.
+For 2012 (year of deferral), Bill must include the $2,000 in gross income.
+For 2013 (year of distribution), Bill must include the $2,100 distribution in gross income.
+This amount would be shown on a Form 1099-R for each year, and Bill, because he is under age 59 ½, must pay the 10% early distribution tax.